Overcoming Procrastination: Motivation DOES Exist

 Motivation is a thought.

-Everything you do in your life is driven by your motivation habit.
+Everything you do in your life is driven by how you build your motivation habits.

 We are all searching for meaning in everything that we do — by increasing the importance, interest, enjoyment, or excitement of doing something, or by associating pain or loss with not doing something, we can train the motivation habit.